 P123’s poppy display above and P345’s wreaths underneath

-Harrison laying his wreath
+Ethan laying his wreath

 On Friday the 11th of November 2016 St Thomas’ had a lovely Remembrance Assembly in which the P123 class had created a beautiful display by creating their own poppies that surrounded Remembrance Day facts.
 P345 made wreaths which they then laid in front of the P123 memorial display.
 P567 created a beautiful field of poppies with POPPY acrostic poems as gravestones and the nursery created a lovely poppy field by painting with balloons.